luccasfr/traefik-docker/README.md

 ## How to use it?

-1. Build the Rust application
+1. Build the Rust application (optional if using prebuilt)

 ```bash
 cargo build --release